If you ever get the chance to see a Marwari horse, the first thing you’ll notice about this unusual breed is its ears.

 They are recognized for having lean bodies and are a breed that is known for being exceptionally light.

-The Marwari horse comes in various coat colours.
-Some of these colours are bay, piebald, skewbald, chestnut, gray, palomino, and chestnut.
+The Marwari horse comes in various coat colors.
+These colors are bay, piebald, skewbald, chestnut, gray, palomino, and chestnut.

-Because the colour black is associated with the underworld and the afterlife in Indian culture, They believe Marwari horses that are black bring bad luck.
+Because the color black is associated with the underworld and the afterlife in Indian culture, They believe black Marwari horses bring bad luck.

-On the other hand, fortunate are Marwari horses that have white blazes on their faces and four white socks on their hooves.
+On the other hand, fortunate are Marwari horses with white blazes on their faces and four white socks on their hooves.

-People place a significant amount of value on piebald and skewbald horses, although gray Marwari horses are also among the most desirable.
+People place significant value on piebald and skewbald horses, although gray Marwari horses are also among the most desirable.

 Conformation